TND23/Stox/README.md

 *I'm just fooling around*

+##Requirements

+To use this you must have an .env file with the following:
+* Alphavantage api key

 TODOS:
-- Classify stocks and collect sample dataset of closely related stocks
-- Write model to train
+* Write model to train against data obtained through alphavantage for the IT sector
-- $$$Profit$$$
+* $$$Profit$$$